 Now Available!
 CaRVTA's RVT Exam Study Guide

 CaRVTA has just released our latest publication, a new RVT Exam Study Guide for RVT candidates taking the new Law Exam.
 Beginning March 1, all candidates will be required to take the California Veterinary Technician Examination (Law Exam) plus the Veterinary Technician National Examination (VTNE).
-The Study Guide contains all of the laws and regulations in the law exam test plan in one handy book.
+The Study Guide contains all of the laws and regulations that may appear on the law exam test in one handy book.
 Buy Now at the CaRVTA Online Store!

 Support the Morris Animal Foundation's Golden Retriever Lifetime Study

 More than 70 million dogs live in the United States.
 Half of them over the age of 10 will die of cancer.
 In fact, cancer is the leading cause of death in dogs over the age of 2.
 CaRVTA is a proud supporter of the Morris Animal Foundation's Golden Retriever Lifetime Study, which will track 3,000 volunteer Golden Retrievers' health for life in order to gain insights into preventing and treating cancer and other canine diseases.
 The Foundation is seeking to enroll 3,000 volunteer Golden Retrievers for this study, which will collect observational data over the next 10 to 14 years to help scientists learn how to prevent cancer and other diseases that take the lives of our dogs too soon.
 If you are an owner, enroll your dog today.
 If you are a veterinarian, encourage clients to register.
 If you are a breeder, help spread the word.
 Visit caninelifetimehealth.org to learn more!